“We are the lucky ones”

-In the autobiography of Lance Armstrong, cancer survivor and world-champion cyclist, he expressed a similar sentiment.
+In the autobiography of cancer survivor Lance Armstrong, he expressed a similar sentiment.
 When he was initially diagnosed, he received many letters from well wishers.
 One, from a cancer survivor, said: “you can’t know this yet, but we are the lucky ones.”
 At the time, wracked with fear and uncertainty, he naturally concluded that the letter writer was crazy.
 And yet, when he recalled these words after his treatment, he came to understand their wisdom.

 Finding the positive intention

 Of course, anyone whose treatment for cancer is successful is lucky, but I don’t think that is what the letter writer meant.
 He meant that we are lucky to experience cancer – regardless of the outcome.
 This may seem like a shocking idea.
 Or even a crazy one.
 But it’s actually similar to one of the beliefs of excellence in Sue Knight’s book: “behind every behavior there is a positive intention”.
 We can choose to believe that even cancer has a positive intention towards us.

 For someone undergoing treatment, this “crazy” idea can be a very empowering belief.
 It is also a very general statement, open to broad interpretation.
 It allows us to negotiate our own path through the experience, and find our own meaning.

 This is the story of the path I took.
 My own personal journey through treatment and recovery – and the lessons I learned along the ways from some very wise and brave teachers.